-Medtronic PLC's (MDT) CEO Geoffrey Martha on Q2 2021 Results - Earnings Call Transcript
+Medtronic plc's (MDT) CEO Geoffrey Martha on Q2 2021 Results - Earnings Call Transcript

 Bob Hopkins

 Great, thank you very much and good morning, everybody.
-So the first question I'd love you guys to comment on is some of the geographic results you showed in the quarter because I found the breakdown really interesting.
+So the first question I'd love you guys to comment on is some of the geographic results you showed in the quarter, because I found the breakdown really interesting.
 Specifically, I'd love to hear your thoughts on, it looks like Europe was up in the quarter, China was down in the quarter, maybe comment on some of the trends that are driving those results in Europe and China?

 And specifically on the China tender, was that worse than you thought in terms of the final outcome there?
 And was that tender contemplated when you gave the long-term guidance that you provided at the Analyst Day?
 Thank you.

 Karen Parkhill

 Yes, thank you, Bob, for that question.
 We were pleased with the geographic results that we saw.
 You are right, Europe was up and certain parts of Asia were up.
 China was down, but that was really due to the national tender.
 Absent the impact of the national tender, China would have been in strong growth territory.
 And on the tender, it was really close to what we expected.
-It was hard to predict, but we were pleased to be one of the five finalists in the tender.
+We – it was hard to predict, but we were pleased to be one of the five finalists in the tender.
 So we expect to be gaining share or gaining share and volume as a result of that.

 Geoffrey Martha

-Let’s say just Bob on the tender, I say I think it is in the -- over the next couple quarters it's going to be a headwind, because we're going to have a lot of volume increase here matter of fact that, but it's going to be offset by the price decrease, and so, but we view it as strategic over time, because this is going to be one of the tip of the spear, if you will, for more aggressively taking our commercial organization into the lower tier cities, the rural cities in China, tier two, tier three and it will also help us pull through other products around coronary today plus in the future with TAVR and renal denervation.
+Yes, just Bob on the tender, I say, I think it is in the -- over the next couple of quarters, it's going to be a headwind, because we're going to have a lot of volume increase here matter of fact that, but it's going to be offset by the price decrease.
+And so, but we view it as strategic over time, because this is going to be one of the tip of the spear, if you will, for more aggressively taking our commercial organization into the lower tier cities, the rural cities in China, tier two, tier three and it will also help us pull through other products around coronary today plus in the future with TAVR and renal denervation.

-So, not happy about the short term impact, I think long term this is like I said, a strategic and we'll see the volume, the Chinese Government has been reaching out to us and working with us to make sure we're prepared because they're expecting us to have a pretty dramatic increase in volume here.
+So, not happy about the short-term impact.
+I think long-term, this is, like I said, a strategic and we'll see the volume, the Chinese Government has been reaching out to us and working with us to make sure we're prepared, because they're expecting us to have a pretty dramatic increase in volume here.
 So we'll see how this plays out, but we do think that over the next couple of quarters it's more of a headwind than a tailwind.

 Bob Hopkins

-Okay, and then just really quickly for Karen, your comments on current trends, I appreciated those.
+Okay.
+And then just really quickly for Karen, your comments on current trends, I appreciated those.
 I just wanted to be clear.
 So are you saying that what you're seeing so far this quarter is not worse than what you saw in October in terms of year-over-year growth?

 Karen Parkhill

-That's correct Bob.
-What we've seen in the first couple of weeks in November, is higher than what we saw in the similar weeks in the second quarter.
+That's correct, Bob.
+What we've seen in the first couple of weeks in November is higher than what we saw in the similar weeks in the second quarter.
 That said, the first few weeks of a quarter don't necessarily make a trend.
 So we'll be closely watching any impact from the COVID surge.
 I would say that if these trends continue, and there's only a limited impact from the COVID surge, we do expect or our revenue could be flat to slightly up in the third quarter.

 Bob Hopkins